Introduction and Overview

 Festivals and Celebrations

 The major festival celebrated here is Kali Puja, coinciding with Diwali.
 The temple complex animates with colorful lights, ritualistic fervor, cultural performances, and a collective spiritual ecstasy.
-Navratri and Durga Puja are equally significant, observed with grand processions and daily aartis.
+Navratri and Durga Puja are equally significant, observed with grand processions and daily aartist.

 Rituals and Worship Practices